cs1302uga/cs1302-tutorials/algo-analysis.md

      itself takes and use that as a starting amount for `S(n)`:

      ```
-     S(n) = n + ?
+     S(n) = 2 * n + ?
      ```

-     This starting value is derived from the fact that a `char` in Java is 1 byte.
+     This starting value is derived from the fact that a `char` in Java is 2 bytes.
 Additionally, each of the local variables for the method take up a spot in the method's call stack frame:

      | Variable | Description                       |